Henry Darger: Childhood

-On April 12, 1892, Henry Joseph Darger Jr. was born in Chicago to Rosa and Henry Darger.
-His father was a German immigrant born in Meldorf, who (despite physical disability) worked as a tailor, while his mother was a housewife from Wisconsin.
-Later in life, Darger frequently claimed that he was a Brazilian born in São Paulo with the surname Dagarius, although there is no evidence of this.
+Henry Joseph Darger Jr. was born on April 12, 1892, in Chicago, Illinois, to Rosa and Henry Darger.
+His father was a German immigrant born in Meldorf, who (despite physical disability) worked as a tailor.
+Rosa, from Wisconsin, was a housewife.
+Later in life, the younger Darger frequently claimed that he was a Brazilian born in São Paulo with the surname Dagarius, although there is no evidence of this.
 In April 1895, his mother died of an infection shortly after giving birth to his sister.
 His sister was put up for adoption; Darger recounted that he had never seen her or known her name.
 Darger remained in the care of his father, who he later recalled as a "kind and easy-going man".
 Darger described initially hating children younger than him and bullying them, which he retrospectively attributed to a lack of siblings; however, he wrote that he grew deeply fond of children later in life.

-Darger attended grade school at Catholic schools operated by the local church.
+Darger attended grade school at Catholic schools.
 According to his later writings, he was able to transfer directly from first grade to third grade due to his ability to read.
-Relatively isolated, he often got into physical fights with teachers and other children when about seven or eight, allegedly slashing a teacher's arms and face with a knife.
-At some point, his poor behavior resulted in legal trouble, and he was moved to a "certain boys' home" in Morton Grove, but was taken home by his father after only a short stay.
-When Darger was eight, around 1900, his father's physical health declined further, and he became unable to work or take care of his son.
+Relatively isolated, he often engaged in physical fights with teachers and other children when about seven or eight years old.
+Once, he allegedly slashed a teacher's arms and face with a knife.
+At some point, his poor behavior resulted in legal trouble, and he was moved to a "certain boys' home" in Morton Grove, Illinois, but his father brought him home after only a short stay.

+When Darger was eight years old, around 1900, his father's physical health declined further, and he became unable to work or take care of his son.
 Darger's uncles paid for his father to be put into a Catholic poorhouse, while Darger was baptized and put in the Mission of Our Lady of Mercy, a church-run home for homeless and orphaned boys.
 As the home was far away from any of the city's Catholic schools, Darger began attending public elementary school.
 The mission was locally nicknamed the "News Boys' Home" due to its practice of having its residents sell newspapers to pay for their stay.